Atilla-Arslan/sei-project-one/README.md

 When it came to add the logic for the ghosts, I found it hard to add the same logic which calculates the edge divs and restricts the movement to the ghost AI, so I had to add an outer wall class to each of the edge divs, this however created a problem with the positioning of item.

-To overcome this I had to rebuild the maze in photoshop and add more cells by making it 20 by 20 as opposed to 10 by 10.
-Which gave me more than enough space.
+To overcome this I had to rebuild the maze in photoshop and add more cells by making it 20 by 20 as opposed to 10 by 10, giving me more space for the AI's and the player.

-### Ghost Movement:
+#### Ghost Movement:

 The original Pacman game had 3 different modes for the ghosts.

 Chase - Chases Pac-Man.
 Scatter - Ghost scattered to their designated target (each ghost had their specific target in the four corners of the maze, designed to make them spread out).
 Frightened - Ghost runs away from Pac-Man.

 My intention was to try and replicate this movement, however due to lack of time, the movement of each ghost in my game is randomly selected using Math.random() to select the direction from an array containing up, down, left or right.

+### Wins:

+One of the big wins was getting the ghost movement working at all, since it was quite a challenge to make them move properly.

+On top of this another one was the big wins was being able to add the power pellet functionality to allow the player to eat the ghosts.
+As it meant turning the npcs blue and also making the player invulrable for a set period of time and giving the player more points for eating the ghosts.

 ## Final Thoughts: